sergree/awesome-visual-novels/README.md

 The items in the list are arranged based on the impact they had on me, from the strongest to the weakest.
 Please note that this selection only features visual novels that I've completed at least one ending for.
 It's normal if your opinions differ from mine.

 ⚠️ **Note for Steam Deck users:** most of the visual novels in this list require `GE-Proton` to ensure proper in-game video playback on SteamOS.
 Without it, you may encounter codec errors or playback issues.
-Please follow [this guide](https://www.reddit.com/r/SteamDeck/comments/t3n99h/how_to_install_proton_ge_on_steam_deck/) for installation instructions.
+Please follow [this guide][GE-Proton Guide] for installation instructions.

 1. ![Android] ![Steam Deck] [STEINS;GATE](https://vndb.org/v2002) - A group of friends discover a way to change the past through text messages, but their experiments spiral out of control as they become embroiled in a conspiracy involving SERN and a time traveler from a dystopian future. `15+` `In-house`.
 2. ![Steam Deck] 🔞 [Sakura no Uta](https://vndb.org/v562) - After losing his father, a young man finds himself entangled in emotional reunions and new beginnings as past and present collide beneath the fleeting cherry blossoms of spring. `18+` `BGI/Ethornell`. ***Note: I literally bought a Steam Deck to read this novel!***